Aladin147/BLKWDS_Manager/journal.md

-# BLKWDS Manager - Development Journal
+# BLKWDS Manager - Development Journal (DEPRECATED)

+**IMPORTANT: This file is deprecated.
+Please use docs/development_journal.md for all new journal entries.**

+This file is kept for historical purposes only.
+All new development journal entries should be added to docs/development_journal.md, which is now the official development journal for the BLKWDS Manager project.

 ## 2025-07-22: Enhanced Visual Distinction for Gear Check-in/out States